Critical section: Kernel-level critical sections

 Typically, critical sections prevent thread and process migration between processors and the preemption of processes and threads by interrupts and other processes and threads.

 Critical sections often allow nesting.
 Nesting allows multiple critical sections to be entered and exited at little cost.

 If the scheduler interrupts the current process or thread in a critical section, the scheduler will either allow the currently executing process or thread to run to completion of the critical section, or it will schedule the process or thread for another complete quantum.
 The scheduler will not migrate the process or thread to another processor, and it will not schedule another process or thread to run while the current process or thread is in a critical section.

 Similarly, if an interrupt occurs in a critical section, the interrupt information is recorded for future processing, and execution is returned to the process or thread in the critical section.
 Once the critical section is exited, and in some cases the scheduled quantum completed, the pending interrupt will be executed.
 The concept of scheduling quantum applies to "round-robin" and similar scheduling policies.

 Since critical sections may execute only on the processor on which they are entered, synchronization is only required within the executing processor.
-This allows critical sections to be entered and exited at almost zero cost.
+This allows critical sections to be entered and exited at almost no cost.
 No inter-processor synchronization is required.
 Only instruction stream synchronization is needed.
-Most processors provide the required amount of synchronization by the simple act of interrupting the current execution state.
+Most processors provide the required amount of synchronization by interrupting the current execution state.
 This allows critical sections in most cases to be nothing more than a per processor count of critical sections entered.

 Performance enhancements include executing pending interrupts at the exit of all critical sections and allowing the scheduler to run at the exit of all critical sections.
 Furthermore, pending interrupts may be transferred to other processors for execution.

 Critical sections should not be used as a long-lasting locking primitive.
-Critical sections should be kept short enough so that it can be entered, executed, and exited without any interrupts occurring from the hardware and the scheduler.
+Critical sections should be kept short enough so they can be entered, executed, and exited without any interrupts occurring from the hardware and the scheduler.

 Kernel-level critical sections are the base of the software lockout issue.